JulioEvencio/api-email/README.md

 # API E-mail

-This project is a email sending API
+This project is an email sending API

 ## Requirements